Drowning In Parenting Advice? Here's Some Advice For That

 "There's no need for cereals alone; they are bland and bulky and their iron benefits are overstated," it reads.
 "The idea that you should introduce vegetables before fruits to avoid creating a sweet tooth is just an unfounded myth.
 A carrot has virtually the same amount of sugar as an apple."

 Welcome to early parenthood's barrage of contradictory advice.
 It tends to be detailed, with convincing internal logic.
 "Studies" are often invoked.
-And the stakes feel so high — like, if I do this wrong, will my baby be malnourished or end up a picky eater, or not succeed in life somehow?
+And the stakes feel so high — like, if I do this wrong, will my baby be malnourished or end up a picky eater or not succeed in life somehow?

-Enter Brown University economics professor Emily Oster and her new book Cribsheet: A Data-Driven Guide To Better, More Relaxed Parenting From Birth To Preschool.
-It's the follow-up to her first book on pregnancy, Expecting Better, a deep look at the data behind pregnancy advice, which has a bit of a cult following.
+Enter Brown University economics professor Emily Oster and her new book, Cribsheet: A Data-Driven Guide to Better, More Relaxed Parenting, From Birth to Preschool.
+It's the follow-up to her first book, Expecting Better, a deep look at the data behind pregnancy advice, which has a bit of a cult following.
 (I am in this cult.)

 In her new book, Oster ticks through big and small parenting dilemmas.
-She uses her training as an economist to look at the relevant research for each of them, and to assess how much stock we should put in their findings.
+She uses her training as an economist to look at the relevant research for each of them and to assess how much stock we should put in the findings.

 "What I do in the book is actually try to comb through these studies and figure out which of them are giving us the best information," Oster says.
-"So then you can make these choices having the best information not just the first thing that comes up when you Google it at three o'clock in the morning."
+"So then you can make these choices having the best information, not just the first thing that comes up when you Google it at 3 o'clock in the morning."

-Ok, so what about my solid food dilemma?
-Yay or nay on rice cereal?
+OK, so what about my solid-food dilemma?
+Yea or nay on rice cereal?
 Veggies first?

 "It turns out there isn't any evidence to suggest that is a particularly important way to introduce foods or not," she says.